Surya Bhedi Pranayama

 - Very helpful for increasing Jathragini(digestive fire).

-- It pierces Prana within the navel by which Manipur Chakra activates, the centre of our body.
+- It pierces Prana within the navel, by which the Manipur Chakra is activated, the centre of our body.

 - It is one of the best pranayamas for awakening Kundalini power and purifying the Chakras.